howardabrams/jake-utils/README.md

 The `jake-utils` is a collection of useful functions for using [Jake][3].

-**Note:** I do not expect any one else to find it as useful.
-It does a lot of un-orthodox things like creating global functions and attempting to make everything run synchronously.
+**Note:** As a package, it does un-orthodox things like creating global functions and attempting to make everything run synchronously.
+This design decision was made in order to be consistent with Jake, and behave similarly to a "build system".

   [3]: https://github.com/isaacs/node-jake